Customizing¶

 Security.render_json()

 is called with a 401 status code.
-If not then flask_login.LoginManager.unauthorized() is called.
-By default THAT will redirect to a login view.If authentication fails as the result of a @http_auth_required or @auth_required(“basic”) then a 401 is returned along with the http header
+If not then the SECURITY_MSG_UNAUTHENTICATED message is flashed and the request is redirected to the login view.If authentication fails as the result of a @http_auth_required or @auth_required(“basic”) then a 401 is returned along with the http header

 WWW-Authenticate